felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 browse, pick your book first, and see if you can read a paragraph or two (or more, if you get into it!) before using your phone.

-Let me put it another way: Earn the right to use your phone by reading 2 paragraphs from your book.
+Let me put this another way: Earn the right to use your phone by reading two paragraphs from your book first.

 How was that?
 Disappointing, right?
 Well, too bad, that really is the secret sauce to finishing books quickly! :smiley: